Summary

 Randomness: The Heart of Stochastic Simulation

 Real systems are noisy.
-Inter-arrival times between customers are not exactly every six minutes — they follow a distribution.
+Inter-arrival times between customers are not exactly six minutes; they follow a distribution.
 Service times vary.
 Machines break down at unpredictable moments.
 DES uses pseudo-random number generators (PRNGs) to sample from these distributions.
-Python’s random module or numpy.random are the usual sources.
+Python’s random module or numpy.random is the typical source.

-Two concepts that trip up every beginner: the warm-up period and replications.
-When a simulation starts, it’s in an unrealistic empty state — no customers in queue, all servers idle.
+Two concepts confound nearly every beginner: the warm-up period and replications.
+When a simulation starts, it is in an unrealistic empty state, with no customers in the queue and all servers idle.
 Statistics gathered during this warm-up are biased toward low values.
-Professionals discard the first X events (or X time units) before computing KPIs.
-And because every run uses different random numbers, a single simulation run is just one realization of a random process.
-You need replications (typically 20–100 independent runs with different seeds) and confidence intervals to say anything meaningful.
+Practitioners discard the first X events, or X time units, before computing KPIs.
+Because every run uses different random numbers, a single simulation run is only one realisation of a random process.
+Replications (typically 20–100 independent runs with different seeds) and confidence intervals are required to support meaningful conclusions.

 SimPy in Action: Four Complete Working Examples

 SimPy is the Python DES library.
 It is free, open source, pure Python, and uses generator functions (yield-based) to express what would otherwise be callback spaghetti.
-Install with pip install simpy.
-The core idea: every entity is a generator that yields timeouts or resource requests.
-SimPy’s environment orchestrates the event queue under the hood.
-If you love clean, readable code, you will love SimPy — and for more on writing code your future self will thank you for, see our guide on clean code principles for maintainable software.
+Installation is via pip install simpy.
+The core idea is that every entity is a generator that yields timeouts or resource requests.
+SimPy’s environment orchestrates the event queue internally.
+Readers who value clean, readable code will appreciate SimPy.
+For more on writing code that the author’s future self will appreciate, see the guide on clean code principles for maintainable software.

 Example 1: The M/M/1 Queue

-Let us start with the textbook M/M/1 queue: one server, Poisson arrivals (mean inter-arrival 6 minutes), exponential service (mean 5 minutes).
-Utilization ρ = 5/6 ≈ 0.83, which analytical queueing theory says should give a mean wait of about 25 minutes.
+The discussion begins with the textbook M/M/1 queue: one server, Poisson arrivals (mean inter-arrival 6 minutes), and exponential service (mean 5 minutes).
+The utilisation is ρ = 5/6 ≈ 0.83, which analytical queueing theory predicts should produce a mean wait of approximately 25 minutes.

 import simpy